JosephLai241/URS/README.md

 - Rising
 - Search

-***NOTE:*** If you choose to search for something within a Subreddit, all the results are returned and you will not be able to specify how many results are returned.
+***NOTE:*** All results are returned if you search for something within a Subreddit, so you will not be able to specify how many results to keep.

 Once you configure the settings for the scrape, the program will save the results to either a .csv or .json file.

-The Subreddit scrape will include the following attributes of each post:
+The Subreddit scrape will include the following submission attributes:

  - Title
  - Flair